Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/startup_file.rst

 To change the startup scene, make all of the desired changes to the current scene or current file and :menuselection:`File --> Save Startup File`.
 Saving the ``startup.blend`` still stores user preferences in the file.
-Only if a ``userpref.blend`` exists, it uses the preferences from that file.
+Only if a ``userpref.blend`` exists, it will use the preferences from that file.

 If you want to go back to the original startup file you can reset Blender to its :ref:`factory settings <factory-settings>`.